fireflycons/kubernetes-the-hard-way/docs/04-certificate-authority.md

 The ca.crt is the Kubernetes Certificate Authority certificate and ca.key is the Kubernetes Certificate Authority private key.
 You will use the ca.crt file in many places, so it will be copied to many places.
 The ca.key is used by the CA for signing certificates.
 And it should be securely stored.
 In this case our master node(s) is our CA server as well, so we will store it on master node(s).
-There is not need to copy this file to elsewhere.
+There is no need to copy this file elsewhere.

 ## Client and Server Certificates